pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/gpus.md

     kubectl get pods gpu-test
     ```

-1. If the container is successfully being scheduled, you are ready to start leveraging GPUs in your Pachyderm pipelines.
+1. If the container is scheduled successfully, you are ready to start leveraging GPUs in your Pachyderm pipelines.

 !!!
 Important "Note"
     Note that you have the option to use GPUs for compute-intensive workloads on: